Discovery Atlas: South Africa Revealed

 South Africa Revealed explores the lives of several individuals and how they contribute in their own way to the new South Africa after years of internal struggle.
-Profiled is a young Zulu schoolgirl and her teacher, a man working thousands of feet underground in the world's deepest gold mine, a wildlife veterinarian and her team working to preserve South Africa's unique wildlife, the Khoisan bushmen battling to keep their traditional way of life, a young colored woman in a leadership role in the South African Army, and an ambulance driver in Johannesburg, one of the world's most violent cities.
+Profiled is a young Zulu schoolgirl and her teacher, a man working thousands of feet underground in the world's deepest gold mine, a wildlife veterinarian and her team working to preserve South Africa's unique wildlife, the Khoisan bushmen battling to keep their traditional way of life, a young non-white woman in a leadership role in the South African Army, and an ambulance driver in Johannesburg, one of the world's most violent cities.

 India Revealed

-India Revealed shows life in the land of the Gods.
+India Revealed shows life in the land of the gods.
 India has the world's second fastest growing major economy and a sixth of the world's population.
 The show follows an upscale wedding planner, a young man attending a gurukul to become a Brahmin.
 Dharavi, a large slum in Mumbai, is featured during the Festival of Lights.
 It is narrated by Mira Nair.